Batteries, Light Bulbs (lamps), Aerosols and More

 Universal wastes are a subset of hazardous wastes that may be accumulated and transported under reduced requirements.
 These wastes are referred to as universal wastes because, at some point, almost every business and government agency generates them.
 Universal waste recycling is a process that every business should identify, plan for and regulate properly.

 - Batteries: Includes any hazardous waste electro-chemical storage device that consists of an anode, cathode, and electrolyte.
 Learn more about battery recycling with our free Battery Recycling Guide download.

 - Lamps: Includes any hazardous waste bulb or tube portion of an electrical lighting device.
 Certain fluorescent lamps are designed to pass the hazardous waste test for mercury, and are commonly labeled as ‘low mercury’ or by having green-colored metal end caps, known as ‘green tips’.
 These lamps do still contain mercury, and in Minnesota, must still be recycled.

 - Mercury-containing equipment: Includes any discarded device that contains liquid mercury.

 - Aerosols: Includes products in a pressurized container that are pushed through a nozzle by some chemical propellant (ex.
 Spray paint).
-Managing aerosols as a universal waste is available only to companies in Minnesota.
+Managing aerosols as a universal waste is available to companies in Minnesota and Iowa (as of 2/7/2020).
 Read about our Aerosol Can Recycling Program.